Academic Quiz Team

 Harding University Animal Science Association

 The purpose of the Harding University Animal Science Association is to help support its members in the study of the animal sciences, continue in the original occupation of man as stewards of God's Creation, and to promote animal welfare and conservation in all areas where humans and animals interact.
 The Harding University Animal Science Association hopes to provide a professional network of likeminded individuals to aid them throughout their careers.
-The organization will achieve its goals through extrcurricular study, both theoretical and hands on.
-Contact Dr. Steve Cooper or Dr. Joseph Goy.
+The organization will achieve its goals through extracurricular study, both theoretical and hands on.
+Contact Dr. Steve Cooper, Dr. Joseph Goy or Dr. Trixie Lee.

 Harding University Athletic Training Student Association